- Sweet six-speed manual trumps the CVT

 Like all other new Subaru products in Australia, the 2022 Subaru WRX RS comes with a five-year/unlimited km warranty with only 12 months of roadside assistance.
 Interestingly, Subaru has upgraded the WRX’s service intervals to once-yearly/every 15,000km – a big difference from previous six-monthly service intervals in the Subaru range.

-Servicing the WRX RS manual costs $2,433 ($486 per service) over five years/75,000km.
-That makes the WRX not cheap to service, but more affordable than past models.
-Hyundai offers a warranty of the same length warranty as Subaru, but its roadside assistance can be had up to five years in total.
+Servicing the WRX RS manual costs $2,433 ($486 per service) over five years/75,000km which makes the WRX not cheap to service, but more affordable than past models.
+Hyundai offers a warranty of the same length as Subaru, but its roadside assistance can be had up to five years in total.
 Servicing the i30 N sedan over five years costs $1,675 ($335 per service), but it does have less convenient 10,00km service intervals.

 The 2022 Subaru WRX RS Manual Sedan DiscoverAuto Rating: 8.0/10